sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/tautau/CP/README.md

 - two jets classes, one with R5 removing the isolated letons and one with exclusive gen kt with 4 jets on all final state particles
 - two reconstructed hadronic tau classes based respectively on the two jet classes
 - one jet class based on R5 with jets that are not being considered as tau jets (`_sel`)

+### Tau reconstruction

+The tau reconstruction function is inspired by Maria's and can be found in `functions.h` with the name `findTauInJet`.
+It runs on the jet class and analyses the jet constituents to find tau candidates.
+An Id is given to all jets to discriminate between quark jets and specific hadronic tau decays.
+There is also one version with $\pi^0$ (`findTauInJet_pi0`) reconstruction and the original version (`findTauInJet_OG`).

 ### Stage2